1 Samuel 8:1-9:27 ~ John 6:22-42 ~ Psalm 106:32-48 ~ Proverbs 14:34-35

 Proverbs - Proverbs chapter 14 verse 34 today teaches us today: "Godliness makes a nation great, but sin is a disgrace to any people."
 This is a great reminder that godliness is not just an individual issue, but a community and even national issue.

-Do you believe love will hold us together?
-Click here for Love!
+Do you believe?
+Click here for Belief!

 Comments from You & Questions of the Day: Do you agree with this Proverb that godliness makes a nation great?
 In our recent readings in Judges, was Israel a godly nation?
 Or was there sin in the nation bringing disgrace?
 How about today?
 Do you live in a godly nation?
 Or is there sin bringing disgrace to the people?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!